xonsh/xonsh/docs/tutorial_xontrib.rst

 * It will show up in ``xonfig wizard``.

 All of this let's users know that your xontrib is out there, ready to be used.
-Of course, your under no obligation to register your xontrib.
+Of course, you're under no obligation to register your xontrib.
 Users will still be able to load your xontrib, as long as they have it installed.

 To register a xontrib, add an entry to